-Auditor discussion, including the evidence relied upon in making the compliance or non-condetermination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This dismust also include corrective action recommendations where the facility does not meet stand Does Not Meet Standard (requires corrective action) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Exceeds Standard (substantially exceeds requirement of standard)
+Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
+This discussion must also include corrective action recommendations where the facility does not meet standard.
+These recommendations must be included in the Final Report, accompanied by information on specific Does Not Meet Standard (requires corrective action) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Exceeds Standard (substantially exceeds requirement of standard)